blog posts

 Loops are used in programming to repeat a specific block of code.
 In this tutorial, you can create a for loop in Java programming.

-loops is used in programming to repeat a specific block of code until certain conditions are met (condition is false).
+Loops are used in programming to repeat a specific block of code until certain conditions are met (the condition is false).

 Rings are what make computers interesting machines.
-Imagine for a second you were transposed into the karmic driven world of Earl.
-Well, you can do this using the print command 50 times (without using a loops).
+Imagine for a second you were transposed into Earl’s karmic-driven world.
+You can do this using the print Command 50 times (without a loop).

 How do you want to print a sentence a million times?
 So you have to use the rings.

 This is just a simple example.
-You will learn to use the circle to write some interesting programs in this tutorial.
+In this tutorial, you will learn to write interesting programs using the circle.

 Ring for